livekit/livekit/pkg/sfu/README.md

 https://github.com/pion/ion-sfu

-It's duplicated here since we needed to access a private method in various helper classes
+It's duplicated here with modifications to reference only classes that we need